syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Header-and-Footer.md

 ---
 layout : post
-title : Header and Footer in Syncfusion SfAutoComplete control for Xamarin.Android description :  Learn how to enable Header and Footer in SfAutoComplete platform : Xamarin.Android control : SfAutoComplete documentation : ug
+title : Header and Footer in Syncfusion SfAutoComplete control for Xamarin.Android description : Learn here about how to enable Header and Footer in Syncfusion Essential Xamarin.Android SfAutoComplete Control, its elements, and more. platform : Xamarin.Android control : SfAutoComplete documentation : ug
 ---

-## Header and Footer
+# Header and Footer in Xamarin.Android SfAutoComplete

 We can provide Header and Footer content in the SfAutoComplete by enabling `ShowDropDownHeaderView` and `ShowDropDownFooterView`.